-2. MAJOR ACHIEVEMENTS FOR FY 2009-2010
+2. MAJOR ACHIEVEMENTS FOR FY 2011-2012

-- Received high customer satisfaction ratings from our external customer survey.
-Compared the results to the American Customer Satisfaction Index, a nationally recognized index that provides industry specific measures of customer satisfaction.
-See page 27. - Issued a Comprehensive Annual Financial Report (CAFR) for the fiscal year ended June 30, 2009 that earned a "Certificate of Achievement for Excellence in Financial Reporting" from the Government Finance Officers Association of the United States and Canada (GFOA). - Issued a Popular Annual Financial Report (PAFR) for the fiscal year ended June 30, 2009.
-The Popular Report was submitted to the GFOA for review, and received the GFOA's "Award for Outstanding Achievement". - Supported the Statewide legacy accounting system (STARS) and the new SCEIS accounting system.
-The resources to maintain both systems has and continues to be a significant task for the agency given existing resources.
-The interface between SCEIS and STARS requires a "cross walk" of almost every transaction between the two systems. - Continued to support the Budget and Control Board's statewide enterprise information system (SCEIS) project that will provide a comprehensive statewide platform for managing the state's financial and human resources.
-The SCEIS project, mandated by the SC Legislature (Act 151 of 2005), is designed to move the state toward a more comprehensive common system for managing the state.
-Assisted the SCEIS project team with converting 69 agencies to the FI/MM and 67 agencies to the HR/PR SCEIS system.
-Conversion for each agency includes implementing a document management or "imaging" system.
-The Comptroller General's Office support included making available eight members of its technical and program staff on a full-time basis.
+- Issued a Comprehensive Annual Financial Report (CAFR) for the fiscal year ended June 30, 2011 that earned a "Certificate of Achievement for Excellence in Financial Reporting" from the Government Finance Officers Association of the United States and Canada (GFOA). - Supported the Statewide legacy accounting system (STARS) and the new SCEIS accounting system.
+The resources to maintain both systems has and continues to be a significant task for the agency given existing reduced resources.
+The interface between SCEIS and STARS requires a "cross walk" of almost every transaction between the two systems and reconciliation of those transactions. - Continued to support the Budget and Control Board's statewide enterprise information system (SCEIS) project that will provide a comprehensive statewide platform for managing the state's financial, procurement, and human resources activities.
+The SCEIS project, mandated by the SC Legislature (Act 151 of 2005), is designed to move the state toward a comprehensive common system for managing the State.
+Continued to assist the SCEIS project team with converting all agencies to the Financial Accounting/Materials Management and the Human Resources/Payroll SCEIS system (SAP) modules.
+Conversion for each agency included implementing a document management or "imaging" system.
+Assisted SCEIS with the successful implementation of SCEIS among all state agencies, except the legislative branch.